This post may contain affiliate links. Please see my disclosure policy.

 Description

-A cozy and delicious skillet apple crisp is perfect for apple season!
+This cozy and delicious apple crisp with oats is perfect for apple season!
 With a tender apple filling and buttery oatmeal brown sugar crumble topping, you’ll love this easy apple crisp recipe baked in a cast iron skillet.

 Ingredients